 The family-friendly activities nearby give plenty of options for a long weekend in the area.
 Try hiking or boating at Mt.
 Haruna and Lake Haruna, explore the craft workshops and art galleries, visit ancient shrines, and sample local delicacies.

 Culture plays an important role in Ikaho's history.
 Get your grounding by visiting some of the museums just a short walk from the steps.

-A 10-minute walk away, the Takehisa Yumeji Museum features an extensive collection of works by Takehisa Yumeji, an artist and poet from the turn of the 20th century, known for his paintings of beautiful Japanese women.
+A 10-minute walk away, the Takehisa Yumeji Ikaho Memorial features an extensive collection of works by Takehisa Yumeji, an artist and poet from the turn of the 20th century, known for his paintings of beautiful Japanese women.
 The museum was built in Ikaho in memory of his frequent visits to the town.

 Check into your hotel and change into the yukata robe provided in your room.
 Wandering Ikaho in traditional dress adds to the charm of exploring this pretty town.

 Take a couple of hours to familiarize yourself with Ikaho.
 This charming town is centered around 365 stone steps.
 Take the journey slowly, venturing off the steps to explore scenic side alleys and to browse souvenirs, including local noodles, konjac sponges, and geta—Japanese wooden sandals.
 Along the steps are numerous opportunities to pause and enjoy the slow pace of life; take a free foot bath at step number 212, people-watch at a rest area, or stop to sample some street food.